2600hz/kazoo/core/kazoo_auth/doc/oauth.md

 #### Kazoo as a OAuth Client

-1. Create the oauth consumer in the third-party system (google, microsoft, salesforce, ...).
+1. Create the oauth consumer in the third-party system (google, Microsoft, Salesforce, ...).
 2. Register the consumer in kazoo.
 3. Use `kz_auth_client` to obtain a `token` to use the third-party resources